dotnet/docs/docs/fundamentals/runtime-libraries/system-reflection-emit-assemblybuilder.md

 [!INCLUDE [context](includes/context.md)]

 A dynamic assembly is an assembly that is created using the Reflection Emit APIs.
 A dynamic assembly can reference types defined in another dynamic or static assembly.
-You can use <xref:System.Reflection.Emit.AssemblyBuilder> to generate dynamic assemblies in memory and execute their code during the same application run.
-In .NET 9.0 we added new fully managed implementation for reflection emit that allows you save the asembly into a file.
-In .NET Framework, you can do both, run the dynamic assembly and save the assemblies to files.
+You can use <xref:System.Reflection.Emit.AssemblyBuilder> to generate dynamic assemblies in memory and execute their code during the same application run. .NET 9 added a fully managed implementation for reflection emit that allows you save the assembly into a file.
+In .NET Framework, you can do both&mdash;run the dynamic assembly and save it to a file.
 The dynamic assembly created for saving is called a *persistable* assembly, while the regular memory-only assembly is called *transient*.
 In .NET Framework, a dynamic assembly can consist of one or more dynamic modules.
 In .NET Core and .NET 5+, a dynamic assembly can only consist of one dynamic module.

-The way of creating <xref:System.Reflection.Emit.AssemblyBuilder> instance differs for each implementation, but further steps for defining a module/type/method/enum etc., and writing IL are quite similar:
+The way you create an <xref:System.Reflection.Emit.AssemblyBuilder> instance differs for each implementation, but further steps for defining a module, type, method, or enum, and for writing IL, are quite similar.

 ## Runnable dynamic assemblies in .NET Core